Skip to content

 1. Pervious pavers

 The municipal engineer for Fort Morgan recommended we maintain the flat gutters and use pervious pavers in the angled parking to capture low flows, which are then taken to inlets through underdrain pipes.
-Water is not standing in these gutters because it is captured in the pervious paver voids.
+Water is not standing in these gutters because it is caught in the pervious paver voids.

-At Fort Morgan, Colorado, pervious pavers were used on angled parking to improve drainage and also provide an aesthetic treatment to the downtown area.
+In Fort Morgan, Colorado, pervious pavers were used on angled parking to improve drainage and also provide an aesthetic treatment to the downtown area.

 street cross section